ORNL-Fusion/GITR/README.md

 > path_to_GITR_build_directory/GITR

+## Noninteractive Podman Build (remote container, with CUDA)

+This is a straightforward option for compiling GITR for noninteractive use.
+This build is recommended for using GITR on a remote device, such as a NERSC computer.

+1. Check that your remote device has podman by running `podman -v`.
+If your device does not have podman, we recommend using the Bare Metal Build below.

+2. Run `podman pull stonecoldhughes/gitr:latest` to download a binary container image to provide an environment containing all pre-configured GITR dependencies.
+GITR will later build and run inside this container.

+3. Navigate to your run directory.
+This should be the directory above your input folder.

+4. If you are not using slurm, execute GITR from your run directory with `path/to/GITR/containers/run_nvidia_noninteractive.sh`

+5. If you are using slurm, execute a bash script from your run directory that contains `srun path/to/GITR/containers/run_nvidia_noninteractive.sh`

-## Podman Build (remote container, with CUDA)
+## Interactive Podman Build (remote container, with CUDA)

-This is a straightforward option for compiling GITR.
+This is a straightforward option for compiling GITR for interactive use, which often comes with a stricter time limit, but greater flexibility.
 This build is recommended for using GITR on a remote device, such as a NERSC computer.

 1. Check that your remote device has podman by running `podman -v`.
 If your device does not have podman, we recommend using the Bare Metal Build below.